 Follow the latest updates on Mercy Corps' response to the Syrian refugee crisis and share stories to raise awareness and support.

 Donate today.
 You can make a difference for Syrian refugees.
-Your gift to our Humanitarian Response Fund will help us deliver clean water, distribute desperately-needed supplies and help children heal from the trauma of this crisis and others around the world.
+Your gift to our Syria Crisis Response will help us deliver clean water, distribute desperately-needed supplies and help children heal from the trauma of this crisis.